MisterVVP/poor-man-s-cache/README.md

 3. Multiple DEL requests
 4. (SET key, GET key, GET non_existent_key) workflow
 5. Single request per single connection test (not recommended)

+For the single-request-per-connection scenario, set `SOCKET_TIMEOUT_SEC` if you need to tolerate slower responses when moving large payloads during CI runs.

 Functional RPS is calculated based on: (T<sub>client</sub> + T<sub>server</sub>) / N
 - T<sub>client</sub> - time spent to send all the requests by client + time to receive and verify the responses